GTFO-Modding/GTDO/reference/nested-types/backup/expeditionzonedata.md

 ### EventsOnApproachDoor - [List WardenObjectiveEventData](wardenobjectiveeventdata.md) (nested type)

 Events to trigger when a player gets close to the door.
-This is typically used to give players Warden Intel.&#x20;
+This is typically used to give players Warden Intel.

 ### EventsOnUnlockDoor - [List WardenObjectiveEventData](wardenobjectiveeventdata.md) (nested type)